Money Talks (1997 film)

 Money Talks is a 1997 American action comedy film directed by Brett Ratner (in his feature film directorial debut) and starring Chris Tucker and Charlie Sheen.
 It is the first of four collaborations between Ratner and Tucker, with the other three being the Rush Hour series.

-Money Talks was released on August 22, 1997, and grossed $48.4 million at the box office against a production budget of $25 million.
+Money Talks was released by New Line Cinema on August 22, 1997, and grossed $48.4 million at the box office against a production budget of $25 million.
 It received generally negative reviews from critics.